 Day by Day

 Overlooking Casco Bay, Portland is home to a wealth of historical and architectural masterpieces.
-The Old Port Exchange, with its cobblestone streets lined with shops and galleries, is the core of a cultural revival that extends to the Arts district on Congress Street, centered around a stunning museum and art school.
+The area combines the diverse cultural offerings of a major metropolitan area with a charming small-town flavor.
+From classical to cutting edge, performance and visual arts are vibrantly alive in the city and infuse the region with a surprising sophistication.
 Henry Wadsworth Longfellow immortalized Portland.
 “Often,” he wrote in My Lost Youth, “I think of the beautiful town that is seated by the sea …”

 Established in 1753, Lunenburg was the first British Colonial settlement in Nova Scotia and remains one of Nova Scotia’s most historic and appealing villages.
 Many of its downtown buildings possess a distinctive style with ornamental brackets and towers which compliment their brightly painted designs.
 A growing number of art galleries and crafts shops also make for a rewarding browsing experience.
 The breath-taking Lunenburg waterfront is the home of the world-class Fisheries Museum of the Atlantic, with aquarium exhibits and a replica of the Bluenose, Canada’s most- recognized and most-storied ship.

-Nova Scotia’s capital is an historic community featuring the Halifax Citadel, where the city’s role is made clear as a key naval station in the British Empire circa 1800.
+Nova Scotia’s capital is an historic community that still shows a striking resemblance to the Halifax of the 1800’s when it was a key naval station in the British Empire.
+The crown jewel of the town is restored and active Halifax Citadel, a military bastion that has been standing for over 250 years.
 Stroll down Spring Garden Road, a lively neighborhood with intriguing boutiques set among a mildly Bohemian street scene.
 The waterfront’s crown jewel is the Maritime Museum of the Atlantic, where one can learn the colorful history of Samuel Cunard, a Nova Scotia native, who founded the Cunard Steam Ship Company to carry the royal mail and along the way established an ocean dynasty.

 The pastoral Prince Edward Island is known for its world famous, lush golf courses and sandy beaches.
 Green Gables, an old farmhouse immortalized in Lucy Maud Montgomery’s cherished 1908 novel, Anne of Green Gables, is high among the list of favorite places to visit.
 Experience state-of-the-art exhibits at Founders Hall, an interactive museum that describes the history of Canada.
 The true architectural jewel of downtown Charlottetown is the majestic St. Dunstan’s Basilica.
 Adorned by three copper spires visible virtually anywhere in the city, the church adds to the Victorian splendor of the downtown core.